• Location: On the caldera in a quiet area just north of Imerovigli village

 Best Nearby Bars

 - Buddha Bar Beach: Upscale cocktail bar, restaurant, and shisha lounge with views over Skaros Rock to the caldera.
 Pricey but on point.

 - Hlios Bakery: Good coffee, basic pastries, and deli sandwiches.
 Not exceptional, but they’re cheap, and they deliver (cash only for deliveries).

 Nearby Shopping & Cool Shops

 - Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking the full length of the path from Santorini Princess takes 1 hour 35 minutes to Oia Castle, or 50 minutes to the trail’s end in Fira, near Keti Hotel (add at least 15 minutes for a detour at Skaros Rock).
-1-minute walk.
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 4 hours; heading south to the trail’s end in Fira, near Keti Hotel, takes about 30-40 minutes.
+Add about an hour for a detour at Skaros Rock on the way to Fira.
+1-minute walk from the hotel.

 - Skaros Rock: Impressive volcanic rock formation housing the ruins of a medieval castle and town, dating back to 1207.
 The monastery at its base, Panagia Theoskepasti, is the only part of Skaros that is still active.
-33-minute walk to the trailhead; 7-minutes from there to reach Skaros.
+Half hour to the trailhead; 5 minutes from there to reach Skaros.

 Nearby Markets or Grocery Stores